 In addition to leveraging content on your website itself, you can also use your content to drive prospects to you.

 B2B companies that want to attract more prospects using content should explore these options:

 - LinkedIn advertising & prospecting — 80% of B2B social media leads come from LinkedIn making it a platform you must use to promote content.
-There are several ways to engage LinkedIn users with your new lead-generation content, so we’ve detailed best practices and strategies for B2B marketers here.
+There are several ways to engage LinkedIn users with your new lead-generation content.

 - Retargeting — eBooks, checklists, case studies and similar content are perfect for social and web retargeting.
 If a lead viewed your page about “product X” then you should have a custom retargeting segment setup with a lead-generation offer specific to “product X.” While these clicks might be fewer and farther between, they do produce a higher quality lead.

 - Content promotion and distribution -- If you've been doing any content marketing, you likely have a ton of great content offers and blogs already.
 And if you shared them and promoted them on social media when you published them, you’re off to the right start.
 However, you can get even better results out of your content by recycling it and re-sharing it to social media again, down the road.
 While it’s good to always keep your blog fresh with new content, published consistently, it’s not all about content creation either.
 Content promotion and distribution play a large role in whether your content will be seen and how that translates into website visitors and new leads.
 Tweak your existing content, make it better, re-share it and pay to sponsor or boost it so that it’s seen by more eyes -- rather than sharing it once and then letting it get buried under all of your new blog posts.

 If your website generates traffic that doesn’t convert, then content-based lead generation and lead-gen website optimization might be the answer.
 Schedule a discovery session to see how we can turn your website into a primary source of new leads.